stomp/stomp-spec/src/stomp-specification-1.2.md

 * the maximum size of a frame body

-If these limits are exceeded the server SHOULD send the client an `ERROR` frame and disconnect the client.
+If these limits are exceeded the server SHOULD send the client an `ERROR` frame and then close the connection.

 ### Repeated Header Entries